stlab/better-code/chapters/0200-algorithms/slides.md

 {:data-mark='4-4'}

 <div markdown=1>
-🔑 Summary paragraph is a sentence *fragment*.
+✅ Summary paragraph is a sentence *fragment*.

-🔑 Document non-mutating functions in terms of **what they return**.
+✅ Document non-mutating functions in terms of **what they return**.
 </div>
 {:.fragment}

 %speaker
 : 1.
-What's good about this comment?
+It's far from perfect, but what's good about this comment?
 Discuss.
+     - it's short
   2. ⮕
      - A sentence fragment is usually sufficient for usability
        - if not, be uncomfortable.